benknoble/hello-world/README.md

 File Cabinet and Desktop for Junk

 This is where I keep random notes, ideas, and code files as they flutter through my head.

+Think of a stack of sticky notes and papers.